umesh-negi/Important-Physics-Concepts/Mathematical Models/important-definitions.md

 ## 6. Unit Vector

 A vector having unit magnitude in a given direction is called a unit vector in that direction.

+# Vector Operations

+## 1. Multiplication of a Vector y a Scalar